Cost of Living in Qatar

 There is something for everyone and every budget when it comes to eating out in Qatar.
 Small, independent restaurants are cheaper, of course, and offer a far better value for money than the many chain eateries and posh establishments found in hotels.

-Alcohol is expensive, can only be purchased from one warehouse and requires a permit .
-The cheapest bottles of wine are around 40 QAR, while many perfectly decent vintages can be found for around 75 QAR.
-A six pack of beer is about 70 QAR, while a bottle of spirits (1.5 litre) is at least100 QAR.
-Drinking out is more expensive, with a bottle of wine costing about 250 QAR, a bottle of beer 40 QAR and an average cocktail at 60 QAR.
+Alcohol is expensive, can only be purchased from one warehouse and requires a permit, with cheapest bottles of wine priced from around 40 QAR.
+A six pack of beer is about 70 QAR, while a bottle of spirits (1.5 litre) is at least 100 QAR.
+Drinking out is even more expensive.

 As with food, many familiar clothing shop brands and department stores can be found in the seemingly unending array of malls in Qatar, but high-profile brands and labels will be more expensive.The latest model electronics, digital cameras, laptops or phones can also be found, but most expats tend to buy these overseas or on a visit to their home country asit can work out to be much cheaper.